Bor Tiger Reserve and Wildlife Sanctuary

 ‘Bor’ is a Wildlife Sanctuary as well as a Tiger Reserve located in Wardha district of Maharashtra.
 It is spread over an area of 138.12 sq. km.

-Bor Tiger reserve is also the smallest tiger reserve of India.
+Bor Tiger Reserve is also the smallest tiger reserve of India by area.
 The drainage basin of the nearby located Bor Dam falls within the reserve area.

 Towards the North-east lies the Pench Tiger Reserve, towards the east is Nagzira Navegaon Tiger Reserve, to the South-east is Karhandla Wildlife Sanctuary.
 The Tadoba Andhari Tiger Reserve is located to the South-east, Melghat Tiger Reserve stands to the west while Satpura Tiger Reserve lies to the North-west of the Sanctuary.

-Together they form a huge protected horizon of bustling and prospering wildlife diversity.
+Together they form a huge protected horizon of a bustling and prospering wildlife diversity.

 Inside the Bor Tiger Reserve lies a huge water reservoir called as the Bor Reservoir.

 It divides the Sanctuary into two sections, namely the Western and the Eastern part.

 The Western part is in the Wardha district while the Eastern section lies in the Nagpur district of Maharashtra.